 2. Lose weight.
 Let’s face it, we’re aging as a population, and with age comes middle-age spread.
 Weight loss is the most popular resolution, but instead of resolving to lose 20 (or 50) pounds, resolve to eat better instead.
 People who eat a healthy diet spend less on food compared to those who don’t.
 Not only will you feel better, the potential savings can top up your investment account, or you can make a donation to the local food bank.
 Charitable donations can be claimed as a non-refundable tax credit, which can reduce taxes owing.
 Helping others can be financially rewarding.

 3. Quit smoking.
 Everyone knows how bad this is for both your physical and financial health.
 It’s hard to do because of its addictive nature.
-However, the availability of proven quit smoking aids – such as gum, patch, and prescription medication – now makes it easier.
+However, the availability of proven quit smoking aids – such as gum, patch, prescription medication, – now makes it easier.
 On average it takes smokers about four tries before they quit for good.
 Once successful, the savings could be invested to earn a return of 18% if used to pay down a credit card.

 4. Reduce alcohol consumption.
 I’m not saying quit drinking altogether (although you may resolve this on New Year’s Day).
 Just spend $25 less a week on alcohol and invest it in your TFSA.
 A savings of $1300 annually invested at 5% would grow to $62,000 in 25 years.

 5. Stop excessive shopping.
 According to walletpop.ca Canadians spend almost $4000 a year on things they don’t need.
 If you reduce your excessive shopping by 50% you can use the extra money to pay down your debt instead of increasing it.

 6. Learn something new.
 Take a course or read a book.
 A hobby or sideline can bring in part-time income.
 Learn some basic home repairs to save the cost of a professional.
 Learn about investing and money management.